doritoes/AI-PC-Labs/Captcha_Solver/README.md

 - Had to bypass the NPUW optimizer because it currently lacks a "map" for the specific architecture of Qwen2.5 lm_head layer, leading to a "MatMul map" crash
 - Level Zero (L0) Hardware Abstraction was disabled, forced OpenVINO to use a more stable communication path to the silicon, preventing memory sync errors between the system RAM and the NPU's local scratchpad.
 The dedicated L0 memory was unable to be reserved.

 IMPORTANT We are setting up Python 3.12 in this Lab to account for the [Advanced Lab](advanced/README.md) section.
 At the time of writing Python 3.14 did not have the required 'wheels' built.
-Currenctly 3.12 is the "sweet spot" for AI.
+Currently 3.12 is the "sweet spot" for AI.
 You might also 3.13.

 Prerequisites:
 - Window 11 Pro already installed and configured